Kronos-Integration/service/README.md

 ## InitializationContext

-keeps track of all in flight object creations and loose ends during config initialization
+Keeps track of all in flight object creations and loose ends during config initialization

 ## InitializationContext